uhppoted/uhppote-cli/README.md

    WARN  profile 150 - 'To' date (2021-04-01) is before 'From' date (2021-12-31)
    WARN  profile 151 - segment 1 'End' (09:31) is before 'Start' (11:31)
 ```
+**NOTES**
+1. `set-time-profiles` does not clear existing time profiles from the controller i.e. although not recommended, profiles in the file can link to individually defined existing profiles.
+2. There is no requirement for the profiles to be in any particular order e.g. `uhppote-cli` is capable of creating a time profile that is linked to a profile that is defined after it in the TSV file.

 #### `record-special-events`